WillowTree1184/RazorCookieAuthService/README.md

 > This namespace does not include a login verification part, the login function just writes the token into the cookie.
 You have to develop this yourself.

 ## Quick Start
-First, add the `Microsoft.AspNetCore.Authorization` nuget package to your project because the AuthService depends on it.
+First, add nuget package  `Microsoft.AspNetCore.Authorization` to your project because the AuthService depends on it.

 Then, Copy the `CookieAuthService` floder into your project.